JuPedSim/jpsfire/README.md

   - In `JuPedSim`: put the files necessary to run a `jpscore` simulation, especially an ini-file and a geometry file.
     Have a look into [demos/A_smoke_sensor/JuPedSim/ini.xml](demos/A_smoke_sensor/JuPedSim/ini.xml) to see how to define the `jpsfire`-relevant information.
-  - Run [src/preprocess_fds.py](src/preprocess_fds.py) to generate out of the FDS-simulation the relevant `csv-files`, which will be read during `jpscore` simulations.
+  - Run [src/preprocess_fds.py](src/preprocess_fds.py) to generate out of the FDS-simulation the relevant `npz-files`, which will be read during `jpscore` simulations.
-    Yoy may want to see the available option by running
+    You may want to see the available option by running

     ```python
     python preprocess_fds.py -h